 The Status Quo

 Traditionally, key opinion leaders (KOLs) reign supreme.
 These are the top researchers, the top academics, the indispensable experts in a given field who advise a brand and speak on its behalf.
 KOLs, the traditional wisdom goes, bring unparalleled expertise and insights that refine and hone a brand’s strategy, lend legitimacy to a product, and influence prescriber behaviors.
-However, only around 20% of KOLs have a social media presence and few of them are DOIs.
+However, only around 20% of KOLs have a social media presence and few of them are DOLs.

 Does this mean KOLs are obsolete?
 Far from it.
 HCPs still largely continue to defer to the leading minds in their field when it comes to clinical decision-making.
-Rather, working with DOIs can serve as a supplement to a healthcare marketing company’s KOL engagement strategy.
+Rather, working with DOLs can serve as a supplement to a healthcare marketing company’s KOL engagement strategy.

 A Tremendous Opportunity

 Influencer marketing across all industries is exploding.
 According to a recent Tomoson poll of marketing professionals, 59% of marketing professionals are planning to increase their influencer marketing budgets and for each $1 spent on influencer marketing, businesses are making $6.505.
 Additionally, 71% of consumers use social media to guide their purchasing decisions,6 and since 40% of laptop users and 15% of mobile users use ad blockers7, advertisers are becoming increasingly reliant on influencers to get through to potential customers.
-Simply put—DOIs have become a pillar of online advertising.
+Simply put—DOLs have become a pillar of online advertising.

 According to a report by PM3608, of all physicians on social media, only 1% are content producers who create and publish original content while 9% engage with others on social media.
 The remaining 90% consume social media without producing content or engaging.
 However, a report by ZS Associates demonstrated that 35% of doctors agree that information on Twitter influences their treatment decisions.
-DOIs give healthcare marketers a chance to get their message out to a highly receptive audience and go beyond deploying traditional experts to speak and consult.
+DOLs give healthcare marketers a chance to get their message out to a highly receptive audience and go beyond deploying traditional experts to speak and consult.
 They present an opportunity to develop relationships with online communities that can authentically engage with and amplify our messages.